 When dealing with creditors, nothing is worse than dropping off the map.
 Remember that financial ups and downs are normal and common.
 Try not to think of credit repair as a personal failure, but simply as a task to be completed.

 Communicate with creditors and let them know you are sincerely trying to meet your financial obligations.
-Sometimes it makes no difference, but in other cases, it can get you an extension on a deadline, a lower interest rate, or some other kind of break that helps your credit score.
+Sometimes it makes no difference, but in other cases, it can get you an extension on a deadline, a lower interest rate, or some other kind of break that helps keep late payments and other negative marks from hurting your credit score.
 Just think - a single conversation could save you hundreds of dollars down the line.
 Isn't that worth it?

 Pay on Time

-Always pay your bills on time, even if it puts a strain on your finances.
 Being late on your payments is a surefire way to lower your credit score - sometimes by as much as 100 points, according to FICO.
 Get organized with a calendar or reminder system.
-The single best thing you can do to clean up your credit is establish a spotless history of on-time payments.
+The single best thing you can do to clean up your credit is to establish a spotless history of on-time payments.

 This spring, clear out more than the closets - clean up your credit score!
 Remember that credit repair is a marathon, not a sprint.
-Credit repair is an opportunity for you to develop sound financial and borrowing habits that will serve you well in the years to come.
+Credit repair is an opportunity for you to develop a credit report that can serve you well in the years to come.
 Develop a solid strategy and always be diligent in repairing your credit, and you'll quickly see the benefits of financial responsibility.